intel/neural-compressor/docs/source/tuning_strategies.md

 The `Basic` strategy is designed for most models to do quantization.
 It includes three stages and each stage is executed sequentially, and the tuning process ends once the condition meets the exit policy.
 - **Stage I**.
-Op-Type-Wise Tuning
+OP Type Wise Tuning

-    In this stage, it tries to quantize the OPs as many as possible and traverse all op-type-wise tuning configs.
-Note that, we initial the op with different quantization modes according to the quantization approach.
+    In this stage, it tries to quantize the OPs as many as possible and traverse all OP type wise tuning configs.
+Note that, we initial the OP with different quantization modes according to the quantization approach.

-    a. `post_training_static_quant`: It quantizes all OPs support Post Training Static Quantization(PTQ static).
+    a. `post_training_static_quant`: It quantizes all OPs support PTQ static.

-    b. `post_training_dynamic_quant`: We quantized all OPs support Post Training Dynamic Quantization(PTQ Dynamic).
+    b. `post_training_dynamic_quant`: It quantizes all OPs support PTQ dynamic.

-    c. `post_training_auto_quant`: It quantizes all OPs support PTQ static or PTQ Dynamic.
-For the OPs support both PTQ static and PTQ Dynamic, it first tries to do PTQ static for them, if none of the Op-type-wise tuning configs meet the accuracy loss criteria, it tries do PTQ Dynamic for them.
+    c. `post_training_auto_quant`: It quantizes all OPs support PTQ static or PTQ dynamic.
+For the OPs support both PTQ static and PTQ dynamic, it first tries to do PTQ static for them.
+If none of the OP type wise tuning configs meet the accuracy loss criteria, it tries do PTQ dynamic for them.

 - **Stage II**.
-Fallback OP One-by-One
+Fallback OP One by One

-    In this stage, it performs high-precision OP (FP32, BF16 ...) fallbacks one-by-one based on the tuning config with the best result in the previous stage, and records the impact of each OP.
+    In this stage, it performs high-precision OP (FP32, BF16 ...) fallbacks one by one based on the tuning config with the best result in the previous stage, and records the impact of each OP.

 - **Stage III**.
 Fallback Multiple OPs Accumulated

     In the final stage, it first sorted the OPs list according to the impact score in stage II, and tries to incrementally fallback multiple OPs to high precision according to the sorted OP list.

 ### Usage